-The Gazette was daily (four days a week) in print from 1991-2015, making it the only student newspaper in Canada to be daily.
+The Gazette was in print four days a week from 1991–2015, making it the only student newspaper in Canada to be daily.

 In 2015, the Gazette shifted towards becoming a digital-first publication, reducing number of weekly print editions and revamping its website.

 We are entirely student run and serve the undergraduate student body and the Western community by reporting the news, entertaining readers and promoting debate on issues affecting the Western community.
 We are the only editorially independent watchdog of the University Students’ Council and the Western administration.
 We are a training ground for future journalists, accepting any student who wants to contribute and training them in journalism standards and practices.

 Full-time employees: The Editor-in-Chief and two Managing Editors are salaried employees who served on the editorial board a minimum of one year.

 Editors: There are 22 section editors who create the majority of the content that appears in the Gazette.
 They are undergraduate students and work close to full-time hours at the Gazette.
 They receive a bi-weekly honorarium for their work.

 Staff: Student volunteers who produce content on a flexible schedule.
 Student volunteers who are committed and exemplary are promoted to staff.